 Now, this should go without saying, but the ugly world of scammy and spammy advertising makes it a necessity: good branding is authentic.
 It’s not putting on a face or being someone you aren’t, as an individual or as a company.
 It is, however, intentional and thoughtful.

 If you go into a job interview, you want to be your authentic self, of course, but you also want to make sure you’re including the elements they want to see.
 Those elements should be both the immediate qualities and the more nuanced qualities mentioned above.

 Let’s see if we can draw some more parallels here.

 If you’re looking for a product but aren’t sure which one to choose, you might just wander down the aisles of a store or, in more modern terms, scroll the pages of Amazon or another site of similar ilk.
 If you have a vague idea of what you’re after, there are clues on the packaging that will let you know if the product inside is the one you want.

 Even from a distance, you can see the images on the outside, and you have certain expectations about what it will look like.
 You’ve already made up your mind (even if you aren’t aware of it) about the kind of “image” you’ll be associating with.
-For some people its cutesy, “feminine” packaging; for others it’s rustic, rugged, “natural” looking imagery; and still for others it could be sleek, modern design they’re drawn to.
+For some people, it's cutesy, “feminine” packaging; for others, it’s rustic, rugged, “natural” looking imagery; and yet for others, it could be sleek, modern design they’re drawn to.

 And after you’re attracted to an initial image that meets your bias/predetermined desire halfway, you need to do a little investigating.
 You read the labels, you check out reviews, you get some background on the maker of the product.